Gomer Street (Main)Tel: 01902 600833 or 01902 366194

 Please note the surgery will be closed on the following Bank Holiday Dates

 Monday 26th August 2019- both sites closed

 Christmas Bank Holiday - Wednesday 25th December and Thursday 26th December 2019

 New Years Day - Wednesday 1st January 2020

 Please follow the guidelines on the tab When we are closed as to information on Out of Hours contacts

-Please note the Practice phones lines and front desks will be closed from 1pm until 3pm on Thursday 18th July 2019.
-The building at Gomer Street will remain open however for clinics which have been pre booked and will continue to run.
+Please note the Practice phones lines and front desks will be closed from 1pm until 5pm on Thursday 19th Septtember 2019.
+The buildings at both Gomer Street and Fisher Street will remain open however for clinics which have been pre booked and will continue to run.

 An answer machine message will instruct you on the telephone number to call during this time

 Please note the following opening times over the Christmas Bank Holiday Period

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's